Prakhar-Katiyar/Next-Word-Predictor/README.md

-# Next-Word-Predictor
+# mlprojectthis
-Language prediction is a Natural Language Processing - NLP application concerned with predicting the text given in the preceding text.
+this is the project based on NLP